These 10 fitness tips for beginners worked for me, and there’s no reason they won’t work for you too.

 Beginners should ease into fitness.
-Learn the basics, start with short sessions and don’t overdo things.
+Learn the basics, start with short sessions, and don’t overdo things.
 This will help you to avoid an injury that could result in you giving up.
-As your fitness improves, you can work out for longer with more intensity.
+As your fitness improves, you can work out for longer and with more intensity.

 When I started exercising, I walked three or four times a week for 20 to 30 minutes.
-Within two to three months I’d increased this to 5 hours a week.
-I still exercise for five hours a week, but I vary what I do.
-Currently, along with walking, I also work out to fitness DVDs and use a Maxi Climber.
+Within two to three months I was walking for 5 hours a week.

 6. Stick to a schedule

 Including one or two exercise-free days each week works for me.
-I look forward to the downtime and am energized and keen to get back into working out after having a break.
+The break energizes me, and I am keen to get back into working out after a day or two of rest.

 5. Commit 100%

-I even pack a pair of walking shoes when I go on vacation so that I can keep up with my fitness schedule as I explore a new town or city.
+I even pack a pair of walking shoes when I go on vacation.
+This enables me to keep up with my fitness schedule as I explore a new town or city.

 4. Include cardio

 Even if your main aim is muscle definition, for the best result, it’s essential to include cardio in your workouts.